pombase/website/src/docs/documentation/quantitative-gene-expression-data-bulk-upload-format.md

 ## Quantitative gene expression bulk upload file format

-PomBase welcomes submissions of published large-scale gene expression data sets.
+${database_name} welcomes submissions of published large-scale gene expression data sets.
 We have devised a tab-delimited text file format for bulk data representing representing protein or RNA copy number per cell.

-Note: Please use this format only for data that you want to appear in the "Quantitative gene expression" section of PomBase gene pages.
-If you have gene expression data that should be included as a data track in the PomBase genome browser (microarray, RNASeq, etc.), please use the [data submission form for HTP sequence-linked data](documentation/data-submission-form-for-HTP-sequence-linked-data).
+Note: Please use this format only for data that you want to appear in the "Quantitative gene expression" section of ${database_name} gene pages.
+If you have gene expression data that should be included as a data track in the ${database_name} genome browser (microarray, RNASeq, etc.), please use the [data submission form for HTP sequence-linked data](documentation/data-submission-form-for-HTP-sequence-linked-data).

 Include a header line that labels the columns -- use the entry in the